 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.
-We’re committed to using plain English on our website to make sure the information easy to understand.
+We’re committed to using plain English on our website to make sure the information is easy to understand.

 If you find information on our site that you think should be clearer, please tell us by emailing email@example.com.
 We will need to know the details of the page you were looking at; information you thought should be clearer and anything else you think would help us to improve this.